datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
-The next thing that you probably noticed by now is that I’m in a country that is showing the month first, and then the day, and then the year.
+I’m in a country that is showing the month first, and then the day, and then the year.
 You might not be.
 Just make sure yours is right for the way you want to work on it.

 ---